-To address this, we have developed a two-pronged approach to ensure that everyone, regardless of their digital skills or access, can benefit from our extensive online support resources.
-Our support helpline and our digital helpline.
+When you or someone you care for is affected by cancer, time can be limited for managing finances, booking appointments or arranging daily living and work tasks.
+Many services are available via websites, apps and digital support.
+We are here to support people facing barriers to using digital services.
+We have developed a two-pronged approach to ensure that everyone, regardless of their digital skills or access, can benefit from our extensive online support resources.
+Our support helpline and access to a digital helpline.

 It's important to recognise that digital exclusion isn't just about access to devices or technical skills.